UbiState/ubicoin/doc/zmq.md

 By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-zmq during the *configure* step of building ubitcoind:
+To disable, use --disable-zmq during the *configure* step of building ubicoind:

     $ ./configure --disable-zmq (other options)